nak/pytest_mproc/docsrc/index.rst

 ========================

 *pytest_mproc* uses multiprocessing module to achieve parallel concurrency.
-This raises interesting behaviors when using *pytest* and 'session' scoped fixtures.
+This raises interesting behaviors when using *pytest* and 'session' scoped fixtures (similarly found in *xdist*).
 For multiple-process execution, Each subprocess that is launched will create its own session-level fixture;  in other words,  a session in the context of *pytest* is a per-process concept, with one session-level fixture for each process.  'session' becomes a misnomer in *pytest* in this way as the term was not conceived with parallelization in mind.
 This is often not obvious to test developers.
-At times, a global fixture is needed, with a single instantiation across all processes and tests.
-An example might be setting up a single test database.
+At times, a global fixture is needed, with a single instantiation across all machines, processes and tests.
-(NOTE: when running on more than one machine, also see 'node-level' fixtures discussed below)

-To achieve this, *pytest_mproc* adds a 'global' scope feature, instantiated only once and shared with all nodes.
+To achieve this, *pytest_mproc* adds a 'global' scope feature.
+Such a fixtue is instantiated only once and shared with all workers across all nodes.
-Behind the scenes, the system uses pythons *multiprocessing* module's BaseManager to provide this feature.
-This is mostly transparent to the developer, with one notable exception.
-In order to communicate a fixture globally across multiple *Process* es, the object returned (or yielded) from a globally scoped fixture must be 'picklable'.
+Behind the scenes, the system uses ps *multiprocessing* module's BaseManager to provide this feature.
+Since objects returned from a global fixtures must be shared across processes and even machines, the object returned (or yielded) from a globally scoped fixture must be 'pickle-able'.
+If *pytest_mproc* is installed but not invoked during execution (aka normal serial execution), global fixtures revert to session-scoped fixtures.

 To declare a fixture global:

 .. code-block:: python

    import pytest

-   @pytest_mproc.fixtures.global_fixture(host="some.host", port=<some port, or None to pick a random free port>) def globally_scoped_fixture()
+   @pytest_mproc.fixtures.global_fixture()
+   def globally_scoped_fixture()
        ...